Alexgodwin113/Architect-Copilot-v3.1/README.md

 ## Use Architect Copilot in GitHub Copilot Chat

-1. Open the GitHub Copilot Chat panel in VS Code
+1. Open the GitHub Copilot Chat panel in VS Code and switch to Agent mode
 2. In the chat input, use the tool selector to pick `architect-copilot` or type:

 ```